Nomon/gonfig/Readme.md

 # Gonfig

-Gonfig is a simple chaining gonfig manager for Go lang
+Gonfig is a simple hierarchial config manager for Go lang

 ### Usage